-It’s not just about football, cycling or running.
-A GPS tracking solution developed by an Irish Company, Redback Biotek, can help the hurling team know metrics like the player speeds, the heart rate zones, or even the movement patterns.
+It’s not just about football, cycling, or running.
+A GPS tracking solution developed by an Irish Company, Redback Biotek, can help the hurling team know metrics like the player speeds, the heart rate zones, or even movement patterns.

 How Does the Future Look Like?

 It’s more of designing GPS systems meant for individual games today.
 STATSports is already doing that, having different systems for football and rugby, and as the industry gets going, we expect a lot more of that in the near future.

 We can also expect GPS devices to become tinier, have longer battery life, and have the ability to integrate other inertial sensor data to offer more insightful data.